 The Zanskar River rafting trip starts with a flight over the Himalayas into the Trans-Himalayan region of Ladakh.
 The option for River Rafting in the Zanskar Mountains, between Padum and Nimo, is the most difficult yet exciting one.
 It is suitable only for white water rafting.

 For those who love bike riding, nothing is better than a trip to Tsomoriri Lake.
-A bike ride to Tsomoriri Lake is an opportunity of a lifetime that makes you explore those picture perfect landscapes and exotic wildlife of Ladakh region.
+A bike ride to Tsomoriri Lake is an opportunity of a lifetime that makes you explore those picture-perfect landscapes and exotic wildlife of the Ladakh region.

 If you are a sky lover person and the mere thought of reaching greater heights does not blink sweat from your eyes, Paragliding in Ladakh is the best thing for you.

 The view that you get from the top while soaring in the sky is breathtaking.
 The snow-clad peaks, the azure blue waters, and the rugged scenery of Ladakh look beautiful from the higher reaches of the sky.

 The high elevation of Ladakh makes it a great attraction for mountaineers.
 The altitude of the mountain peaks varies between 15000 ft and 21000 ft.
 One such area that draws a lot of attention from the climbers is the Nun – Kun massif, located in the Great Himalayan range.
 The place is set near the popular Stok Kangri trek route.

 There are some mountain peaks in Ladakh for which the climbers need to take special permission from the government of India.
 The best time to explore the beauty of the mountains is from the month of June to September.